sree7k7/aws_stepfunction_lambdas/README.md

 - The state machine includes two Lambda functions: HelloWorld and CheckAccountNumber.
 - The HelloWorld Lambda function is invoked if the account number validation is successful.
 - The CheckAccountNumber Lambda function is invoked to validate the account number.
 - The state machine definition includes retries and choice conditions based on the status code returned by the CheckAccountNumber Lambda function.
-The state machine has a timeout of 5 minutes.
+The state machine has a timeout of 5 minutes :alarm_clock:.

 ## Execution in cdk